 In addition to his own works, Hancock has performed and danced in works by Sonia Boyce, Nao Bustamante, Guillermo Gómez Peña/La Pocha Nostra, and Patrizio Di Massimo.
 He choreographed and starred in the first part of Liz Rosenfeld's Surface Tension Trilogy; and photographed Isaiah Lopaz's series, Things You Can Tell Just By Looking At Him.

-Richard Hancock holds a first-class honours degree in Fine Art from the Nottingham School of Art & Design (2002), and a Master's degree with distinction in The Body & Representation from the University of Reading (2005).
-He has performed, exhibited, and taught internationally at events and venues such as Arnolfini, Bristol (UK), Künstlerhaus Mousonturm, Frankfurt (DE), Museu de Évora (PT), Tramway, Glasgow (UK), Performance Space, Sydney (AU), the Chicago Cultural Center (US), and Nottingham Contemporary (UK).
+Richard Hancock has performed, exhibited, and taught internationally at events and venues such as Arnolfini, Bristol (UK), Künstlerhaus Mousonturm, Frankfurt (DE), Museu de Évora (PT), Tramway, Glasgow (UK), Performance Space, Sydney (AU), the Chicago Cultural Center (US), and Nottingham Contemporary (UK).

 Richard Hancock’s work with Traci Kelly is held in publicly accessible archives at Dance4 (Nottingham, UK), Critical Path (Sydney, AU), Live Art Archive (Bristol, UK), Live Art Development Agency Study Room (London, UK), and as part of the Goat Island Archive in the Special Collections of the School of the Art Institute of Chicago (US).